- Contact Us

 Additionally, 356 fatalities in crashes involved a distracted driver from 2011 to 2015 in North Carolina.
 With distracted driving accidents on the rise in our state, it is more important than ever to know how to identify and prevent distracted driving behaviors.

-Contact Our Wilmington Distracted Driving Accident Attorney
+Contact Our Wilmington Distracted Driving Lawyer

 If you are the victim of a car accident involving a distracted driver in Wilmington, contact our dedicated distracted driving accident attorneys at Poisson, Poisson & Bower, PLLC, today.
 We can review your case, help you determine your legal options, and craft a legal strategy to help you achieve the best possible outcome for your case.